michaelfm1211/OpenChatter/README.md

 # OpenChatter

 OpenChatter is an open source customizable chatroom web app written in PHP.
 OpenChatter is based off of work done for Chatter, although the vast majority of code is rewritten.
+[Here](http://openchatter.herokuapp.com/) you can find a heroku instance running OpenChatter, please note that heroku would not be good to run an instance in the real work because it would delete your chatfile.txt.
+Something like [000webhost](https://www.000webhost.com/) would be much more suitable.

 ### Features
 Here is a short(or long) list of features in OpenChatter(not to brag):